Andrew Galliers – Transport & Logistics Specialist

 What about the tax relief?

 Because your fleet is part of a wider business, you probably don’t want to look at acquiring a truck in isolation.
 It is important to understand the corporate tax relief and its timing under each option.
-With a hire purchase or buying the lorry outright, you’ll likely enjoy greater tax relief up front because of the potential 100% capital allowances in the first year (up to £200,000 currently).
+With a hire purchase or buying the lorry outright, you’ll likely enjoy greater tax relief up front via the super-deduction (available on purchases up until 31 March 2023), which provides relief for up to 130% of the cost.
 With a finance lease, tax relief is provided as the costs are incurred, so spread over the period of the lease.